-Fortune Magazine recently published a list of the World’s Most Admired companies for 2019.
-The top ten brands listed, in order, are:
+Fortune Magazine published a list of the World’s Most Admired companies for 2019.
+The top ten brands listed at that time, in order, are:

-Apple, Amazon, Berkshire Hathaway, Disney, Starbucks, Microsoft, Alphabet (the parent company of Google), Netflix, JPMorgan Chase & Co., FedEx.
+Apple, Amazon, Berkshire Hathaway, Disney, Starbucks, Microsoft, Alphabet, Netflix, JPMorgan Chase & Co., FedEx.

 Question: Do you believe these companies could have ascended to the top of such a prestigious list if any had a poor reputation?